 \subsection{Pseudo Label Generation}

-\paragraph{Event Detection in Text and Video} The first step is detect events in text and video separately.
-We use the same automatic methods to detect them as used on the test data -- Open Domain IE \cite{shen-etal-2021-corpus} and open source library PySceneDetect \footnote{ \url{http://scenedetect.com/en/latest/}} for text event and video event detection respectively.
+\textbf{Event Detection in Text and Video.} The first step is detect events in text and video separately.
+We use the same automatic methods to detect them as used on the test data: Open Domain IE \cite{shen-etal-2021-corpus} and open source library PySceneDetect \footnote{ \url{http://scenedetect.com/en/latest/}} for text event and video event detection respectively.

-\paragraph{Text Event- Text Event Hierarchical Relation Detection} Lets assume we detected $m$ text events, $\{e_i\}_{i=1}^m$, in an article $T$ and $n$ video events, $\{v_j\}_{j=1}^n$, in the accompanying video $V$.
-The next step is to detect Hierarchical relations from text event, $e_u$, to text event, $e_{u_s}$, using \citet{wang-etal-2021-learning-constraints}, from all possible $m \times m$ pairs.
-Lets say we detected $\{e_ue_{u_s}\}_{u=1,s=1}^{u=p,s=q}$ hierarchical pairs, where the parent event is $e_u$ and the subevent is $e_{u_s}$ and $p,q \leq m$.
+\textbf{Textual Hierarchical Relation Detection.} Assume we detected $m$ text events, $\{e_i\}_{i=1}^m$, in an article $T$ and $n$ video events, $\{v_j\}_{j=1}^n$, in the accompanying video $V$.
+The next step is to detect hierarchical relations among the text events, using \cite{wang-etal-2021-learning-constraints}, from all possible $m \times m$ pairs.
+Let $\{e_ue_{u_s}\}_{u=1,s=1}^{u=p,s=q}$ denote the hierarchically related event pairs, where the parent event is $e_u$ and the subevent is $e_{u_s}$ and $p,q \leq m$.

-\paragraph{Video Event Retrieval} The final step is to retrieve video events, $\{v_{u_{s_l}}\}_{l=1}^r$ and $r\leq n$, from video $V$, which depicts the same real world event as the text subevent, $e_{u_s}$.
+\textbf{Video Event Retrieval} The final step is to retrieve video events, $\{v^{u_s}_l\}_{l=1}^r$ and $r\leq n$, from video $V$, which depict the same real world event as the text subevent, $e_{u_s}$.
 This step essentially simplifies to a video retrieval task.
 As CLIP \cite{clip-2021} model has demonstrated state-of-the-art performance in multimodal retrieval tasks \cite{clip4clip-2021, fang2021clip2video}, we use it for this step.
-We discuss more details in \Cref{appendix:pseudo-label-gen}.
+We provide more details in \Cref{appendix:pseudo-label-gen}.